ioos/bio_data_guide/Standardizing Marine Biological Data/docs/01-intro.md

 There are a number of tools available to check the quality of data or check your data format against the expected standard.

+[OBIS Datatools](https://obis.org/manual/processing/) shows some great R packages for this.

 ### Compliance Checking

 LifeWatch Belgium provides a number of tools to check your data against.
 Specifically you can test OBIS data format and see a map of your sample locations to check if they are on land.
 See http://www.lifewatch.be/data-services/

 ### Semantic Web and Darwin Core